Cluster Autoscaler

 Getting started with the Cluster Autoscaler on Kamaji

 Kamaji supports the Cluster Autoscaler through Cluster API.
-There are several way to run the Cluster autoscaler with Cluster API.
-In this guide, we're leveraging the unique features of Kamaji to run the Cluster Autoscaler as part of Hosted Control Plane.
+There are several ways to run the Cluster Autoscaler with Cluster API.
+In this guide, we leverage the unique features of Kamaji to run the Cluster Autoscaler as part of the Hosted Control Plane.

-In other words, the Cluster Autoscaler is running as a pod in the Kamaji Management Cluster, side by side with the Tenant Control Plane pods, and connecting directly to the apiserver of the workload cluster, hiding sensitive data and information from the tenant: this can be done by mounting the kubeconfig of the tenant cluster in the Cluster Autoscaler pod.
+In other words, the Cluster Autoscaler runs as a pod in the Kamaji Management Cluster, alongside the Tenant Control Plane pods, and connects directly to the API server of the workload cluster.
+This approach hides sensitive data from the tenant.
+It works by mounting the kubeconfig of the tenant cluster into the Cluster Autoscaler pod.

 Create the workload cluster

-Create a workload cluster using the Kamaji Control Plane Provider and the Infrastructure Provider of choice.
-The following example creates a workload cluster using the vSphere Infrastructure Provider:
+Create a workload cluster using the Kamaji Control Plane Provider and the Infrastructure Provider of your choice.
+The following example creates a workload cluster using the vSphere Infrastructure Provider.

-Before you need to list all the variables in the template file:
+Before doing so, list all the variables in the template file:

 cat capi-kamaji-vsphere-autoscaler-template.yaml | clusterctl generate yaml --list-variables